Shipleys LLP is delighted to announce we have joined with Moore Kingston Smith - read more

 In this article we discuss the important factors UK residents need to be aware of to minimise tax liabilities.

-Selling an overseas property can have unexpected implications for capital gains tax (CGT) liabilities for UK residents.
-Whether a property is in Spain or New England, it’s worth considering these potential issues well in advance of a disposal to minimise CGT payments in the UK.
+Selling an overseas property can have unexpected implications for UK residents’ capital gains tax (CGT) liabilities.
+Whether the property is in Spain or New England, it’s worth considering these potential issues well in advance of a disposal to minimise CGT payments in the UK.

 A common error UK residents often make is failing to report the profits made from selling any foreign-based property.